 Luthans (1998) believes that the concept of the quality of work life has become an important social issue all around the world while over the previous decades the only focal issue was peoples' quality of personal lives.
 Today quality of work life is a dynamic multidimensional concept that includes such concepts as job security, rewarding systems, promotion opportunities and involvement in decision making processes [7].
-The quality of work life illustrated a type of organizational culture; organizational ambivalence and management style based on which staff self-esteem and feel accountable and responsible [8].
+The quality of work life represents a kind of organizational culture and ambivalence or a management style based on which employees feel responsible and feel-esteem and depend upon regular attempts from organization in order to maturing an boosting the effective employees [8].